Retired University staff

 - If eligible, you will be invited to register and to pay the appropriate fee detailed above.

-- Registration in person is only available at the Welcome Desk 12:00 - 17:00, Monday to Friday or 9:00 - 17:00, Saturday & Sunday.
-If you cannot visit during these hours please contact the Library User Services Team (email: email@example.com or telephone: (0118) 378 8770) to make alternative arrangements.
+- Registration in person is available at the Welcome Desk which is open 09:00 - 17:00, Monday to Thursday, Saturday & Sunday, 10:00 - 17:00 Friday during term time.
+During vacation, hours may vary but ordinarily are Monday to Friday 09:00 - 17:00.
+If you cannot visit during these hours please contact the Library User Services Team (email: firstname.lastname@example.org or telephone: (0118) 378 8770) to make alternative arrangements.

 See our Privacy notice (PDF) for information on what personal information we collect, hold and share in order to provide Library services to you and your rights in respect of the data we hold about you.